PabloMSanAla/fabada/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 We try to make as simple as possible the usage of FABADA.
-For that purpose we have create a PyPI and Conda package to install FABADA in its latest version.
+For that purpose, we have create a PyPI and Conda package to install FABADA in its latest version.

 ### Prerequisites